bavla/Rnet/net/mRel/Lazega/README.md

 - https://manliodedomenico.com/data.php
 - https://www.stats.ox.ac.uk/~snijders/siena/Lazega_lawyers_data.htm

+The multirelational social network on 71 nodes consists of 3 relations (Co-work, Friendship and Advice) between partners and associates of a corporate law partnership.

+References
+1. Emmanuel Lazega - "The Collegial Phenomenon: The Social Mechanisms of Cooperation Among Peers in a Corporate Law Partnership".
+Oxford University Press (2001)
+2. Tom A.B.
+Snijders, Philippa E. Pattison, Garry L. Robins, and Mark S. Handcock - "New specifications for exponential random graph models".
+Sociological Methodology (2006), 99-153.

 ## Conversion to Pajek project file

 We converted into Pajek format the data from the first source.